The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🧳 Stolen or missing works... then found

-Van Gogh, like other great masters, has not escaped thefts and mysterious disappearances:
+Van Gogh, like other great masters, did not escape thefts and mysterious disappearances:

 In 2002, two paintings — View of the Sea at Scheveningen and The Congregation Leaving the Reformed Church in Nuenen — were stolen from the Van Gogh Museum in Amsterdam.